11 Things You Might Want to Buy for Your New Cat

 Brush or Comb

-Regardless if your cat is long or short haired, you’re going to need some good hair removal tools.
+Regardless of whether your cat is long or short-haired, you’re going to need some good hair removal tools.

 Long-haired cats require a bit more brushing.
 You might need a couple of different brushes to deal with the different issues associated with your cat’s hair.